doug2525/kafka-connect-docker/README.md

 # kafka-connect-docker

 I created this project to be able to deploy Kafka Connect instances in an elegant, secure and scalable manner.
+I have tested all these connectors on macOS and Linux.

 ## Prerequisites for running connectors.

 #### Ensure that Docker is installed.

 You can download Docker for linux using this command.